Compare Rates

 The specific rate class you will be placed in will be based on what the companies refer to as rate standards and rate questionnaire information.

-Health History – If an applicant has no pre-existing condition and has no family history of cancer or heart disease.
+If an applicant has no pre-existing condition and has no family history of cancer or heart disease.
 Also, if he does not take any prescription medications and is standard in height and weight.

 Life insurance companies give them a thumbs up in this significant area of underwriting criteria.
 The applicant could very well be on his way to preferred rates.

-Tobacco Use – Tobacco use, especially cigarettes, will significantly impact life insurance rates.
+Tobacco use, especially cigarettes, will significantly impact life insurance rates.
 Without any shadow of a doubt, it has been proven that smokers do not usually live as long as non-smokers.
 Smoking cigarettes can double or triple your rate with no problem at all.

 If you are looking for low super preferred rates and smoke cigarettes, it will not happen.
 Smoking is a very negative detail to have on your application.

-Lifestyle – Your lifestyle regarding sports, hobbies, and occupation is essential.
+Your lifestyle regarding sports, hobbies, and occupation is essential.
 Suppose you are into sports and hobbies such as scuba diving, skydiving, drag racing, rock climbing, bungee jumping, boat racing, motorcycle racing, and aviation.
 In that case, you could find higher rates because of these dangerous activities or hazardous occupations.

-Height / Weight – Your height and weight are critical when applying for life insurance.
+Your height and weight are critical when applying for life insurance.
 Many people do not realize this until they apply.
 Life insurance companies build charts that show the recommended weight for each height category.

 If you are slightly overweight, you may go from preferred rates to standard plus, increasing premiums.
 However, your class could fall into the standard if you are more than just a little overweight.
 You can even go into the rate table, which we will discuss in this article.
 Remember that your height and weight are just as important as your health history.

-Family Health History – Your health history refers to your parents and siblings.
-This is to see if there is a noticeable history of health conditions like cancer or heart disease.
-You have no control over this, but life insurance companies take it very seriously.
-Close family members passed away before they were 60 years of age.
+Your family health history refers to your parents and siblings.
+This is to see if there is a noticeable history of health conditions such as cancer or heart disease.
+You have no control over this, but life insurance companies take it seriously.
+They also want to know if close family members passed away before they were 60 years of age.

-Alcohol / Drug Use – Life insurance underwriters pay close attention to alcohol consumption and abuse.
+Life insurance underwriters pay close attention to alcohol consumption and abuse.
 This can lead to early death if people fail to control their drinking.
 Many people that drink alcohol slowly start abusing alcohol.
 You can consume alcoholic beverages without a problem, but they must be within reason, so you are not destroying your health.

 On the other hand, drugs your doctor does not prescribe are another story.
 Alcohol abuse offers many dangers to your health and is taken very seriously when applying for life insurance.
 Marijuana smoking is usually acceptable when used in moderation.
 Chemical drugs such as Cocaine, Methamphetamine, and Heroin are out of the question, where you will indeed be declined.

-What Health Classifications Could I Be Assigned?
+What Health Classifications Could I Potentially Be Assigned?

 The primary health classifications are: